How to make online pupillage applications

 How are pupillage offers made?

-Pupillage offers from sets that are members of the centralised online pupillage application system will come via Pupillage Gateway in August.
-Offers from non-Pupillage Gateway sets will come directly from the set in question in August or September.
+Pupillage offers from sets that are members of the centralised online pupillage application system will come via Pupillage Gateway in May.
+Offers from non-Pupillage Gateway sets will come directly from the set in question at a later time relative to the application.

 Many recruiters are willing to provide feedback to unsuccessful candidates if requested.